ympbyc/sebone/README.md

 ```

-Now, let's create AppView and listen on the anonimous's collection for messages.
+Now, let's create AppView and listen on the anonymous's collection for messages.

 ```smalltalk
 | appView |